 When faced with a barrage of questions they cannot handle, parents often forget that inquiry is the foundation of learning, and that inquiry entails asking questions, lots of them.

 For this reason, children ask questions to discover and understand the world around them.
-But when parents find themselves unable to find a suitable response, they resort to giving half-baked answers, avoidance, and a general lack of interest, which signal children that asking too many questions irritates their parents, or may even be socially unacceptable.
+But when parents find themselves unable to respond intelligently, they resort to giving half-baked answers, avoidance, and a general lack of interest.
+These type of responses signal to children that asking too many questions irritates their parents, or may even be socially unacceptable.
 Over time, they stop asking questions altogether.

 So Learn to Give the “Right” Answers

 The main culprits for making parents such poor teachers usually boil down to time, ability and your state of mind.
 Let’s explore how we can help inculcate and manage our children’s inquisitive nature, minus the nervous breakdown.

 Time is often a big barrier to handling questions effectively.
 The easy way to worm yourself out of it is to tell your child, “Why don’t you ask Daddy (or Mummy)?
 He (she) is the smarter one.”
 (This may incidentally be the only time a spouse says the other is smarter).
 If you need more time to research the answer, simply tell your child that you will help him find out later.
 This will help momentarily get you out of the tight spot you are in, however do remember to keep your promise.
 When you do have the time, get together with your child to research the answer on the web or asking someone who knows, perhaps an uncle who is an expert in that field.